-- 1. The Drop/Withdrawal form must be obtained in the Student Affairs Office or online. - 2.
-The student must take the completed Drop/Withdrawal form to the Student Affairs Office for processing.
-The Financial Aid staff will determine how the drop/withdrawal will affect the student's financial aid award and whether the financial aid will cover all costs resulting from the change. - 3.
+- 1. Students must complete the "Official Course Withdrawal Form" and present the form to the Student Affairs Office for processing (the form is available in the Student Affairs Office or on the STC website at the "Student" link.
+The Financial Aid staff will determine how the drop/withdrawal will affect the student's financial aid award and whether the financial aid will cover all costs resulting from the change. - 2.
 A new schedule will be printed and given to the student.
-The student is responsible for any additional costs. - 4.
-A Drop/Withdrawal form must be used for any student dropping a class during the drop/no harm no foul period. - 5.
-A student withdrawing after the first three instructional days of the term must submit a Request to Withdraw electronic form (located on the STC website at the "Student" link).
+The student is responsible for any additional costs. - 3.
+A Drop/Withdrawal form must be used for any student dropping a class during the drop/no harm no foul period.